 Instead of your real phone number, give a guy who’s bothering you the number of the bell hooks hotline!
 (WE NEED THIS IN THE UK.)

 I like this picture of my cellulite is rather heart-warming.
 (And possibly, ought to be a body acceptance hashtag.)

 OK, everyone go home.
 This eleven year old wins at everything.

 Who needs Westeros?

 THANK YOU SO MUCH SARAH for sending this woman into my life.
 (Don’t ask questions.
 Just watch this.)

 & finally… here is a cat beating a human at Jenga.

 Have a great weekend!

-You can also visit Read This Press for more poetry (and typewriter paraphernalia!).
-Alternatively, check out Edinburgh Vintage, our sister site.
+Like shiny things?
+Check out Edinburgh Vintage, a totally unrelated ’sister site’ full of jewels, treasures and trinkets.
 If you want to get in touch you can follow OneNightStanzas on Twitter, or email claire[at]onenightstanzas.com.
 I reply as swiftly as I can!